Wood Brothers Racing: Modern era

 By this time, many of the older team members had retired, including Delano Wood, the original member and brother.
 He retired to focus on his burgeoning lumber business and to spend more time with his family and church.
 Most races were held on Sundays, which left little opportunity for regular worship and family attendance at church.

-With a younger team, a new driver, and a fresh sponsor, the Wood Brothers aimed to recapture their past glory.
-However, as the 1970s and 1980s progressed, many of the cutting-edge innovations they had pioneered were either replicated or adopted by other teams, dulling their competitive edge.
-Despite this, the Wood Brothers were experiencing a unique resurgence in their legacy as NASCAR legends.

-Kyle Petty achieved victory in his second season with the Wood Brothers at Richmond Raceway in Richmond, Virginia.
-In 1987, the team returned to their traditional No. 21 car and won the Coca-Cola 600 at Charlotte Motor Speedway.
+Kyle Petty achieved victory in his second season with the Wood Brothers at Richmond Raceway in Richmond, Virginia.In 1987, the team returned to their traditional No. 21 car and won the Coca-Cola 600 at Charlotte Motor Speedway.
 Just as the Petty-Wood partnership was starting to flourish, Kyle Petty was drawn to a new opportunity with SABCO Racing, owned by Felix Sabates.
 Unable to turn down the lucrative offer, Petty left the Wood Brothers after four seasons and 115 races.
 During their time together, the team won two races and earned over $1.3 million.